AliciaMstt/GeneticIndicators/README.md

 1. Download the file [kobo_form.xlsx](https://github.com/AliciaMstt/GeneticIndicators/raw/main/kobo_form.xlsx) from this repository.
 2. Import it to Kobotoolbox following [these instructions](https://support.kobotoolbox.org/new_form.html).

-Check [Kobotoolbox documentation](https://support.kobotoolbox.org/welcome.html) for further details on how to deploy and use it to estimate
+Check [Kobotoolbox documentation](https://support.kobotoolbox.org/welcome.html) for further details on how to deploy and use it.
+You can also use our scripts (see below) to process the output in order to estimate the indicators.

 You can see a **dummy example** of how the online form looks once it is deployed in Kobo here: XXXXXX. **Notice that this form is just an example and it should NOT be used to collect real data**